The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Integration Readiness: Can your existing line-of-business applications (ERP, CRM, HRIS) expose data through APIs or connectors for AI consumption?

-Measurement Framework: Do you have baseline metrics for the processes you intend to augment with AI, and a defined measurement plan for AI ROI at 30, 90, and 180 days?
+Measurement Framework: Do you have baseline metrics for the processes you want to improve with AI?
+Have you created a measurement plan for AI ROI at 30, 90, and 180 days?

 Scoring Guide: